Latin America's second-biggest airline, Avianca, driven to bankruptcy by coronavirus

 Avianca has not flown a regularly scheduled passenger flight since late March and most of its 20,000 employees have gone without pay through the crisis.
-"Avianca is facing the most challenging crisis in our 100-year history," Avianca CEO Anko van der Werff said in a press release.
+"Avianca is facing the most challenging crisis in our 100-year history," Avianca Chief Executive Anko van der Werff said in a news release.

 While Avianca was already weak before the coronavirus outbreak, its bankruptcy filing highlights the challenges for airlines that cannot count on state rescues to avoid bankruptcy restructuring.
-An Avianca representative told Reuters it is still trying to secure government loans.
-"Help from governments to the airline industry is vital," Silvia Mosquera, Avianca's chief commercial officer, said in a statement to Reuters before the bankruptcy.
+An Avianca representative told Reuters it was still trying to secure government loans.
+"This isn't a surprise at all," said Juan David Ballen, chief economist at Casa de Bolsa brokerage in Bogota.
+"The company was heavily indebted despite the fact it tried to restructure its debt last year."

-Avianca, one of the oldest airlines in the world, estimated liabilities between $1 billion to $10 billion in a filing with the U.S. Bankruptcy Court for the Southern District of New York.
+Avianca, one of the oldest airlines in the world, had $4.9 billion in short- and long-term debt as of the end of 2019, a 20% increase over 2018.
+The airline filed for Chapter 11 bankruptcy in New York and said it would continue operations through the process in the hope of restructuring its debts.
 It already went through bankruptcy in the early 2000s, from which it was rescued by a Bolivian-born oil entrepreneur, German Efromovich.

 Efromovich told Reuters on Sunday that he disagreed with the decision to file for bankruptcy and that he was not involved in making it.
-Avianca's leadership will host a press conference later on Sunday.
+Avianca's leadership will hold a news conference later on Sunday.

 LEAD-UP TO BANKRUPTCY The management that took over after Efromovich's ousting was already focused on a cost-cutting reorganization dubbed "Avianca 2021."